jacobhogarty/fairim-nu-cost/README.md

 distribution of influence across communities within the network, reducing influence gaps while maximising overall spread.

-The research will explore strategies to balance the dual objectives of maximising influence spread and promoting fairness in the presence of cost variability, developing and evaluating new heuristics to address these challenges effectively.
+The research explores strategies to balance the dual objectives of maximising influence spread and promoting fairness in the presence of cost variability, developing and evaluating new heuristics to address these challenges effectively.